 1. Find your local medical school.

 This mystical ‘science’ to which you wish to bequeath your remains is pretty vague.
 What is science’s phone number?
 Does science have a facebook page?
 In order to donate your body you need to leave it to a specific medical school.
 The HTA put together this great list of schools and contact details to help you.
 The medical schools usually have a catchment area for body donations to avoid incurring big transportation costs.
 If you die somewhere away from the place you wish to be donated to, your family will probably have to pay the extra costs to get you there.

 Ps.
 If you die abroad you ain’t going to science.
 You’ll never get to them in time to be useful and the transport costs are too high.
 See point 4.

 You need to fill out a consent form that has to be counter signed by a witness.
 You should have two copies of this form.
 One should be returned to the medical school and one should be kept with your will or personal papers.

 Here is an example of a consent form from the London Anatomy Office.

 It’s really important to tell your nearest and dearests about your plans to donate your body.
 They may be expecting a traditional burial/cremation and may need time to adjust to the idea of having a ceremony without a body.
 It’s also important to tell them for another reason (see point 4).
 It is also useful to tell your GP.

 4. Have a back up plan.

-Your body is no good to science if it’s all mashed up (don’t drink and drive kids).
+Your body is no good to science if it’s already been ‘dissected’ by an articulated lorry on the M4 (don’t drink and drive kids).

 – You’re an organ donor.